Understanding the buying process

 Congratulations on finding your dream home.
 It is a huge achievement and undoubtedly a big investment.
 This could potentially be your abode for the next ten years so it is wise to have the property fully inspected before it’s too late.

-Additional costs for first time buyers to plan for!
+Additional costs for first time buyers to plan for

 First time buyers should be aware that there are often additional costs associated with purchasing a property.

 There are generally certain legal and loan establishment costs that your lending body will pass onto you, so it is advisable to ask about such fees in advance.
 Lawyer fees will also need to be factored into your costs.

-The real estate agent's costs are incurred by the vendor, so this is one aspect of the sale you will not need to worry about.
+Harveys agents’ commission is incurred by the vendor, so this is one aspect of the sale you will not need to worry about.